Municipal Freedom of Information & Protection of Privacy Act (MFIPPA)

 Premise of the Act

-- All paper documents, microfilm/fiche, computer disk data, e-mail and other forms of stored data are considered to be RECORDS of the institution
+- All paper, electronic documents and other forms of stored data are considered to be RECORDS of the institution.

 The City of London promotes open government, and fosters an organizational structure that advances the fundamental principles of the Act:

 - Information (general records) should be available to the public;

 - Individuals should have access to their personal information;

 - Exemptions to access should be limited and specific;